xitu/gold-miner/article/2020/why-you-should-make-your-code-as-simple-as-possible.md

 # Why You Should Make Your Code as Simple as Possible

-#### You’ll program faster if you try to make your code simple, even repetitive, when you first write it

 ![Photo by [Simon Berger](https://unsplash.com/@8moments?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/wallpapers/design/simple?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/7844/1*Fe3m631Fw9jUsAPM7rTu0g.jpeg)

 Programming is a lot like writing — you should start with a “[bad first draft](https://medium.com/@jeffgoins/dont-waste-your-words-how-to-write-a-first-draft-that-is-crappy-but-usable-c5dbf977f5a5)” that solves the problem, then immediately edit it two or three times before you move on to the next problem.